Do1e

 Connection and Login#

-ssh connection or download the remote-ssh plugin for vscode, search for details yourself
+SSH connection or download the remote-ssh plugin for VSCode, search for specifics yourself.

-Starting from 2024.08.11, all servers will no longer allow password login.
+Starting from 2024.08.11, all servers will no longer support password login.
 Please provide a public key when assigning a new account.

 :::